patrickkabwe/dpo-pay-node-sdk/README.md

 - `initiatePayment`: This method initiates a payment request to the DPO API.

-- `chargeMobilePayment`: This method initiates a mobile money payment request to the DPO API.
+- `processMobileMoneyPayment`: This method initiates a mobile money payment request to the DPO API.

-- `chargeCardPayment`: This method initiates a card payment request to the DPO API.
+- `processCardPayment`: This method initiates a card payment request to the DPO API.

 - `refundPayment`: This method initiates a payment refund request to the DPO API.